Refefer/python-cts/README.md

 Since 'cts' is only as good as your ctag files, it is recommended running ctags with '--extra=+f' so as to index filenames as well.
 This will let you do 'cts Foo.java' to automatically open up Foo.java in your editor of choice.

+Alternatively, one can add a new line, '--extra=+f', to ~/.ctags to set it as a default option for the ctags command.
+This is likely a better solution as it will also work with scripts, editors, and other out-of-band processes.

 Example 1
 -------
     cts bar -i -c /some/directory/tags